SherG/perpetual-elm/exampleSite/content/blog/credit-risk-insurance.md

 ## What is Factoring?

-Factoring is a form of debt-free financing where you sell your 30-, 60-, or 90-day B2B or B2G invoices to a factor for immediate cash.
+Factoring is a form of financing where you sell your 30-, 60-, or 90-day B2B or B2G invoices to a factor for immediate cash.
 Typically, 80%-90% of the value of the invoices is advanced immediately.

 Your factor will manage your AR and your customers will pay their invoices to the factor.
 Once your customer pays their invoice, the factor provides the remaining amount to you, minus a fee.